API Design That Defends Itself

 By Davy Rogers

-REST, GraphQL, gRPC patterns that shrink attack surface by design.
+REST, GraphQL, and gRPC patterns that shrink the attack surface by design.

 REST patterns